 Learn More About Alert Fatigue

-In this livestream, Blumira’s Matthew Warner, CTO and Co-Founder, Ignite Security’s Kevin Critch, Director of Security Solutions and Brian Forward, Security Solutions Engineer, will discuss how security and IT teams can approach the problem of alert fatigue.
+In this on-demand livestream, Blumira’s Matthew Warner, CTO and Co-Founder, Ignite Security’s Kevin Critch, Director of Security Solutions and Brian Forward, Security Solutions Engineer, discuss how security and IT teams can approach the problem of alert fatigue.

 You’ll also see a live demo showing how Blumira’s prioritized alerts save you time and headaches.
 Register here.